ERA: How Long Must We Wait?

 The codebreaker who spanned two World Wars and took down the rum-running Mafia during Prohibition, including Capone’s brother, single-handedly neutered the German U Boats’ wolf pack, and took down Nazi threats in South America that could have become a southern front against the US.
 In World War I she cracked the German’s codes.
 AND she did it with paper and pencil.
 She started this on the estate of billionaire George Fabyan in suburban Geneva.
 He had recruited her in the Newberry Library in Chicago.
 She learned her craft by trial and error.
 She often fought bias against women and was paid less.
 But because she was so talented, she was the one who was always called upon, and she often did her work in the shadows, rarely getting the recognition she deserved.

-Here’s a link to the book, The Woman Who Smashed Codes, A True Story of Love, Spies, and the Unlikely Heroine Who Outwitted America’s Enemies
+The Woman Who Smashed Codes, A True Story of Love, Spies, and the Unlikely Heroine Who Outwitted America’s Enemies

-And here’s a link to the American Experience, The Codebreaker.
+Link to the American Experience, The Codebreaker.

 March 11, 2021, Online Zoom Event